-Zainab Ahmad is a partner in the New York office of Gibson, Dunn & Crutcher and a member of the firm’s White Collar Defense and Investigations and Privacy, Cybersecurity and Consumer Protection Practice Groups.
+Zainab Ahmad is a partner in the New York office of Gibson, Dunn & Crutcher.
+She is co-chair of the firm’s National Security Practice Group and a member of the White Collar Defense and Investigations, Privacy, Cybersecurity and Data Innovation and Labor and Employment Practice Groups.
 Ms. Ahmad served as Senior Assistant Special Counsel in Special Counsel Robert S. Mueller’s Office following a successful career as a prosecutor and trial lawyer at the Department of Justice in both Washington, D.C. and the Eastern District of New York.
 As former Deputy Chief of the National Security and Cybercrime section at the U.S. Attorney’s Office in the Eastern District of New York, Ms. Ahmad supervised a unit of over 20 attorneys, investigators, and staff prosecuting sensitive counterterrorism, counterespionage and cybercrime cases.
 Ms. Ahmad’s practice focuses on white collar defense and investigations, as well as regulatory and civil litigation challenges, such as matters involving corruption, anti-money laundering, sanctions and FCPA issues.
 She also advises clients on cybercrime and intellectual property issues, including handling investigations, enforcement defense, and litigation.
 She has extensive experience with a wide range of federal, state, and international cybersecurity laws, regulations, and standards.

 Prior to joining Gibson Dunn, Ms. Ahmad was a prosecutor with the U.S. Department of Justice for 11 years.
 She most recently served as a Senior Assistant Special Counsel in Special Counsel Robert S. Mueller’s Office from 2017 to 2019.
 Prior, she served as an Assistant U.S. Attorney at the U.S. Attorney’s Office in the Eastern District of New York, where her roles included Deputy Chief of the National Security and Cybercrime section.
 During her tenure, she prosecuted and supervised some of the most complex international terrorism investigations in the United States, focusing on al-Qaeda, ISIS and attacks against U.S. military personnel and U.S. diplomats abroad.
 In pursuit of these extraterritorial national security investigations, she worked closely with the FBI, U.S. intelligence community, Department of State and Department of Defense, and she frequently traveled to Europe, the Middle East and Africa to negotiate with foreign law enforcement officials and regulators for access to evidence and testimony, and to collaborate with foreign counterparts regarding mutual legal assistance requests and extradition assurances.
 Her work was chronicled in a The New Yorker feature article, “Taking Down Terrorists in Court.”